Dr. Gil Dekel.

 Nature is not just a great place to work in, but also to work with.
 Nature provides for resources for the art-work itself, and teaches us to work with its properties (the wind, colours, and shapes found in nature).

-In this project I have used paper, glue-stick, as well as ‘items’ from nature.
+In the following project I have used paper, glue-stick, as well as ‘items’ from nature.

 The first step was to overcome the strong wind, which blew off my paper.
 The solution was to work with the wind, not against it.
 I held paper stripes in one hand, and simply ‘let’ the wind blow against them.
 As the paper was ‘dancing’ with the wind, I simply lowered it on my card, and fixed it on the card in the angle and ‘pose’ that the wind blew it.
 The wind became the ‘hand’ that was holding the brush, so to speak, as it was ‘shaping’ the stripes the way she wanted to.
 I was only fixing the paper on the card.